Practical Tips on How to Overcome Masturbation Addiction

-Can you get professional help for masturbation addiction?
+Can one get professional help for masturbation addiction?

 Yes, there are professional counseling programs for masturbation addiction.
 The most effective counseling programs for overcoming masturbation addiction are the ones that incorporate holistic, emotional, and mental approaches.

-Perhaps the most common issue with masturbation addiction, especially in married couples, is how it affects your relationship with your partner.
+Perhaps the most common issue with masturbation addiction, especially in married couples, is how it affects one’s relationship with the partner.
 They soon start to feel neglected, inadequate and frustrated.
 The following addresses how to stop masturbation and it does not focus on issues such as why people want to stop masturbating or whether or not it is healthy.
-There are so many ways to confront the masturbation problem but they are all very likely to fall under one of these categories.
+There are so many ways to confront the masturbation problem, but they are all very likely to fall under one of these categories.

-- Stop punishing yourself: Remember that masturbation is actually a natural urge and as human beings, we are always having these sexual urges and neither of these things makes you less of a person or any less worthy compared to anyone.
-Don’t allow yourself enter into despondency as this is mostly a waste of time; time that could have been spent relinquishing yourself of the addiction.
-So take it a step at a time and realize that there is actually help and you’re not helpless against the situation.
+- Stop punishing oneself: Remember that masturbation is actually a natural urge, and as human beings, people always have these sexual urges and neither of these things makes them less of a person or any less worthy compared to anyone.
+Don’t allow oneself to enter into despondency as this is mostly a waste of time; time that could have been spent relinquishing oneself of the addiction.
+So take it a step at a time and realize that there is help; the situation is not helpless.

-- Remove the things that bring you temptation to masturbate: Top of the list of things that brings temptation to masturbate is pornography so you have to rid yourself and your immediate environment of any and all pornographic content.
-Also, you should control your access to this content.
-If you are observant enough to know the specific times and instances you mostly get the urge to masturbate, try to get busy with other things at those times.
-Some people recommend exercising as this gives you a release of its own and leaves you exhausted to do much else.
-If you masturbate frequently as a result of your loneliness, find ways to limit your solitude.
-Do things you usually do alone in the company of others and in public places.
-Don’t lock yourself up indoors all day.
+- Remove the things that bring temptation to masturbate: Top of the list of things that brings temptation to masturbate is pornography, so one has to rid oneself and the immediate environment of any pornographic content.
+Also, one should control access to this content.
+If one is observant enough to know the specific times and instances, one mostly gets the urge to masturbate, try to get busy with other things at those times.
+Some people recommend exercising as this gives a release of its own and leaves a person exhausted to do much else.
+If one masturbates frequently as a result of loneliness, find ways to limit solitude.
+Do things that usually do alone in the company of others and public places.
+Don’t lock oneself up indoors all day.

-- Find another outlet for your time and energy: Fill your life with engaging activities.
-The excitement of doing something different and meeting set goals and objectives can help replace the urge to masturbate and you’ll have a lot more distractions that can keep your mind off it.
-The process of turning your sexual urges into creative output is something that monks and sages have mastered and it is called sublimation.
-This is something you can utilize on a scale that you are capable of.
-There are a lot of things that you can invest your time and energy to such as writing, learning to play an instrument, drawing etc. This takes discipline and persistence and no one ever said it was going to be easy.
-Research has also shown that the way you live can either increase or decrease your self-control when it comes to dealing with addictions.
+- Find another outlet for time and energy: Fill life with engaging activities.
+The excitement of doing something different and meeting set goals and objectives can help replace the urge to masturbate, and there are a lot more distractions that can keep one’s mind off it.
+The process of turning one’s sexual urges into creative output is something that monks and sages have mastered, and it is called sublimation.
+This is something one can utilize on a scale that one is capable of.
+There are a lot of things that one can invest time and energy to such as writing, learning to play an instrument, drawing, etc. This takes discipline and persistence, and no one ever said it was going to be easy.
+Research has also shown that the way one lives can either increase or decrease the self-control when it comes to dealing with addictions.

 - Be persistent and patient: Stopping masturbation is not something that can be done instantly.
-It is a process that requires commitment and you might fall to temptation and relapse on occasion.
-Don’t beat yourself up when this happens.
-The real struggle is in persevering so commit now that you won’t let mistakes stand in your way.
-You can also set up a reward system to reward yourself for good behavior and achievement in terms of how long you go without masturbating.
-When you keep a record of how long you’ve gone without masturbating, the longer the record stays the harder it is for you to engage in activity that will ruin that record.
-Doing this introduces a new motivation which can help you over the finish line.
-Your desire to keep your record and your pride in how long you’ve abstained will eventually overwhelm your desire to masturbate and at this point, your battle over addiction is almost won.
+It is a process that requires commitment, and one might fall to temptation and relapse on occasion.
+Don’t beat oneself up when this happens.
+One can also set up a reward system to reward oneself for good behavior and achievement in terms of how long one goes without masturbating.
+When one keeps a record of how long one has gone without masturbating, the longer the record stays, the harder it is for one to engage in activity that will ruin that record.
+Doing this introduces a new motivation which can help one go over the finish line.
+A desire to keep record and pride in how long one has abstained will eventually overwhelm the desire to masturbate, and at this point, the battle over addiction is almost won.

 - When all else fails, seek professional help: Help can be found in community and counseling.
 The community can take the form of support groups, online forums, and accountability partners.